-Windmill Therapeutic (Training) Unit CLG has a Board of Directors of eight members from a variety of backgrounds relevant to the work of the charity.
+Windmill Therapeutic (Training) Unit CLG has a Board of Directors of nine members from a variety of backgrounds relevant to the work of the charity.

-A scheme of delegation is in place and day to day responsibility for the provision of the services rests with the Head of Windmill along with the Senior Administrator and Training Co-ordinator.
+A scheme of delegation is in place and day to day responsibility for the provision of the services rests with the Head of Windmill along with the Finance & HR Manager and other managers.
 The Head of Windmill is responsible for ensuring the charity delivers the services specified and that key performance indicators are met.
-The Senior Administrator has responsibility for the day to day administrative functions.
-The New Directions Co-Ordinator has responsibility for the day to day operational management of the Unit, supervision of the staff team and ensuring the staff continue to develop their skills and working practices in line with good practice.
+The Senior Adminstrator has responsibility for the day to day administrative functions.
+The New Directions Manager has responsibility for the day to day operational management of the Unit, supervision of the staff team and ensuring the staff continue to develop their skills and working practices in line with good practice.
 They are assisted in their duties by the Keyworkers and Co-ordinators.